hiero-ledger/identity-collaboration-hub/specifications/README.md

 This folder serves as a home for Hiero Identity specifications.

 Specifications are using [Spec-Up] format.
-For details on Spec-Up features and functionality please see [Spec-Up Documentation].
+For details on Spec-Up features and functionality, please see [Spec-Up Documentation].

 [Spec-Up]: https://github.com/decentralized-identity/spec-up
 [Spec-Up Documentation]: https://identity.foundation/spec-up/